ARCHER2-HPC/archer2-website/about/staff/training.md

 ---
 layout: section
 title: ARCHER2 Training Staff
-summary: The training team provide a wide range on online and face-to-face HPC training.
+summary: The training team provides a rich, diverse programme of training for our user community, supporting online and face-to-face courses across a wide range of geographical regions.
+Courses support a wide variety of scientific disciplines, technology platforms and delivery mechanisms.
 banner: web_banners_02.jpg
 ---